RAKWireless/RAK831-LoRaGateway-OpenWRT-MT7628/README.md

 # Welcome to the WisLora wiki!
-The WisLora is WisAp and Lora gateway, here to use RAK831
+The WisLora is WisAp(Mt7628 + OpenWRT) and Lora gateway, here to use RAK831

 ## OverView
 WisAp: